-The third season of Ludonarrative Dissidents began its crowdfunding on 4 March 2024 and closed on 7 April, having raised $11,066, or 368% of its target.
+The third season of Ludonarrative Dissidents closed its crowdfunding on 7 April 2024, having raised $11,066, 368% of its target.
 That means this season will have 27 episodes, plus a year of livestream episodes, a zine and more.
-Huge thanks to all our backers.
+Huge thanks to all our backers for their support.

-Each episode of season 3 will have a full set of show notes, which means each episode now gets a page of its own.
-One day we will revise the entries for seasons 1 and 2 to do the same, but we’re going to have to start earning a bunch more from affiliate fees to make it worth doing.
-Anyway.
+Each episode of season 3 has a full set of show notes, which means each episode now gets a page of its own, and if you click on the episode titles below they’ll take you there.
+One day we will revise the pages for seasons 1 and 2 to do the same, but we’re going to have to start earning a bunch more from affiliate fees to make it worth doing.
+Hint hint.

 00